AnshulHedau/Road-Condition-Acquisition/README.md

 * **Make sure that the following lines if present start with a # (Lines are commented) , if not nothing to worry**
 > #blacklist spi-bcm2708 <br>
 > #blacklist i2c-bcm2708

+## Connecting the sensor

+We will make use of GPIO pins to make the connections with Pi
+* The pins to be connected are
+    * Pin 1 - 3.3V connect to VCC
+    * Pin 3 - SDA connect to SDA
+    * Pin 5 - SCL connect to SCL
+    * Pin 6 - Ground connect to GND